 Communities of Interest (COI's) are the primary forums for collaboration and are typically organized around a common practice area or current issue in academic libraries.
 COI's can be formed by any interested party within OPAL.
 While some COI's are common interest networking groups, others are more actively involved in projects.
 COIs can come and go as needs arise.
 For example, the Website Revision COI has created a new OPAL website and logo.

 A community of interest can be initiated and led by anyone in OPAL.
 If you decide to initiate a new COI, inform the current OPAL Executive Committee Liaison and post the interest on OShare.

 Below is a OPAL Meeting Template and will make reporting and reading the activities of the various groups easier for all.
-Meeting minutes should be sent to the Liason for posting on the OPAL website.
+Meeting minutes should be drafted as an accessible document and sent to the Liason for posting on the OPAL website.

 How does one initiate a COI?